bot11/linux-sysadmin-interview-questions/README.md

 ####[[⬆]](#toc) <a name='simple'>Simple Linux Questions:</a>

 * What is the name and the UID of the administrator user?
+  Answer:
+  UID is unsigned 32 bit integer: so max numbers are 2pow(32) 0 is the UID of the root user.
+  1-99 are reserverd for the system user(pseudo users: mail, wheel..etc) 65534 is nobody
+  in /etc/passwd UID is 3rd element while, GROUP ID is 4th element

 * How to list all files, including hidden one, in a directory?
+  Answer:
+  ls -la

-* What is the Unix/Linux command to remove a directory and its contents?
+* What is the Unix/Linux command to remove a directory and its contents? rm -rf

 * Which command will show you free/used memory?
-Does free memory exist on Linux?
+Does free memory exist on Linux? free -m

-* How to search for the string "my konfi is the best" in files of a directory recursively?
+* How to search for the string "my konfi is the best" in files of a directory recursively? grep -R "yiour str" *

-* How to connect to a remote server or what is SSH?
+* How to connect to a remote server or what is SSH? ssh user@host

-* How to get all environment variables and how can you use them?
+* How to get all environment variables and how can you use them? printenv

 * I get "command not found" when I run ```ifconfig -a```.
-What can be wrong?
+What can be wrong? may be /usr/bin/ifconfig is not present

 * What happens if I type TAB-TAB?

-* What command will show the available disk space on the Unix/Linux system?
+* What command will show the available disk space on the Unix/Linux system? df -h

-* What commands do you know that can be used to check DNS records?
+* What commands do you know that can be used to check DNS records? dig, nslookup

-* What Unix/Linux commands will alter a files ownership, files permissions?
+* What Unix/Linux commands will alter a files ownership, files permissions? chown, chmod

 * What does ```chmod +x FILENAME```do?
+Yhe man page of chmod covers that.

+u stands for user.
+g stands for group.
+o stands for others.
+a stands for all. is equal to chmod +x

 * What does the permission 0750 on a file mean?

+4-read, 2-write, 1-exec
+owner,group,world
+7     5     0
+rwx   rx    nothing

-* What does the permission 0750 on a directory mean?
+* What does the permission 0750 on a directory mean? same as above

 * How to add a new system user without login permissions?
+--shell /bin/false

-* How to add/remove a group from a user?
+* How to add/remove a group from a user? usermod

 * What is a bash alias?
+shortcut
+Eg: alias lm="ls -l"

 * How do you set the mail address of the root/a user?
 * What does CTRL-c do?
+kill
 * What is in /etc/services?
 * How to redirect STDOUT and STDERR in bash? (> /dev/null 2>&1)
 * What is the difference between UNIX and Linux.